15 Things You Need to Know About Social Security

 Your spouse (or even your ex) can claim benefits on your record

 If you’re currently married, divorced, or even widowed, you may be entitled to Social Security benefits based on your partner’s (or ex’s) work record: an advantage known as "spousal benefits."
+If you're divorced, you can claim on an ex-spouse's record if the marriage lasted at least 10 years.

 If you decide to claim spousal benefits, your benefit amount is based on the age you retire and the amount your spouse qualifies for.
 Nevertheless, the most you can earn is 50% of his/her full Social Security benefit.